KenticoDevTrev/ShareableComponentBoilerplate/README.md

 # ShareableComponentBoilerplate
 This boilerplate will get you started on creating a share-able Kentico MVC Component that you can publish to NuGet and to the marketplace.
+Everything is preconfigured and thanks to the `RenameProject.bat` Setup only takes a couple minutes.

 # Instructions
 ## Clone and modify